EoinGohery/May-Contain/README.md

 7) App defaults to English.

-8)APK is in release folder
+8) APK is in release folder.